MithrilJS/mithril.js/docs/components.md

 Although Mithril is flexible, some code patterns are discouraged:

+#### Avoid fat components

+Generally speaking, a "fat" component is a component that has custom instance methods.
+In other words, you should avoid attaching functions to `vnode.state` or `this`.
+It's exceedingly rare to have logic that logically fits in a component instance method and that can't be reused by other components.
+It's relatively common that said logic might be needed by a different component down the road.

+It's easier to refactor code if that logic is placed in the data layer than if it's tied to a component state.

 #### Avoid restrictive interfaces

 Try to keep component interfaces generic - using `attrs` and `children` directly - unless the component requires special logic to operate on input.